SubFabula/sf_Projects/README.md

 Welcome to my Projects site!

-In this place, I make Projects that im in with team or indie.
-There are not much right now but im wishing that there will be more Projects that im going to make or become a part of.
+In this place, I make Projects that I'm involved in, whether with a team or independently.
+While there may not be many projects at the moment, I hope to add more in the future.

 ## Latest Projects